-- 6.1 Specified credit will be awarded when the work presented is of substantially the same standard and has substantially the same syllabus as an equivalent topic offered at ISN. - 6.2 The work presented must be of a significant standard and be consistent with the pass grade policy of ISN for any given unit of study. - 6.3 No more than one third of the total unit value of the award will be granted as credit unless approved by the Course Coordinator and Dean / Associate Dean.
+- 6.1 Specified credit will be awarded when the work presented is of substantially the same standard and has substantially the same syllabus as an equivalent topic offered at ISN. - 6.2 The work presented must be of a significant standard and be consistent with the pass grade policy of ISN for any given unit of study. - 6.3 No more than one third of the total unit value of the award will be granted as credit.